-Proceed as follows to test generator with electrical loads applied:
+Proceed as follows to test unit with electrical loads applied when unit is equipped with a transfer switch and with off-grid mode DISABLED:

-- 1. Verify generator is in OFF mode. - 2.
-Set generator MLCB (generator disconnect) to OFF (OPEN). - 3.
-Turn off all circuit breakers/electrical loads to be supplied by generator. - 4.
-Turn off utility power supply to transfer switch using means provided (such as a utility MLCB). - 5.
-Manually set transfer switch to STANDBY, with load terminals connected to generator's E1/E2 terminals.
-Transfer switch operating lever should be down. - 6.
-Press generator MANUAL button.
-Engine will crank and start immediately. - 7.
+- 1. Verify generator is in OFF mode.
+Set generator MLCB (generator disconnect) to OFF (OPEN). - 2.
+Turn off all circuit breakers/electrical loads to be supplied by generator. - 3.
+Turn off utility power supply to transfer switch, using the means provided (such as a utility MLCB). - Manually set transfer switch to STANDBY, with load terminals connected to generator E1/E2 terminals.
+Transfer switch operating lever should be down. - 5.
+Push generator MANUAL button.
+Engine will crank and start immediately. - 6.
 Verify fuel pressure while cranking.
-Record cranking fuel pressure: - 8.
-Allow engine to stabilize and warm up for a few minutes.
+Record cranking fuel pressure: - 7.
+Allow engine to stabilize and warm up for a few minutes. - 8.
+Verify fuel pressure while running.
+Record running fuel pressure: - Set generator MLCB (generator disconnect) to ON (CLOSED).
+Loads are now powered by standby generator. - 10.
+Turn on circuit breakers/electrical loads to be supplied by generator one by one. - 11.
+Connect a calibrated AC voltmeter and a frequency meter across terminal lugs E1 and E2.
+Voltage should be approximately 240 volts and frequency should be approximately 60 Hz.
+If voltage and frequency are rapidly dropping as loads are applied, generator may be overloading, or there may be a fuel issue.
+Verify output current measurement of loads and/or fuel pressure. - 12.
+Allow generator to run at full rated load for 20-30 minutes.
+Listen for unusual noises, vibration, or other indications of abnormal operation.
+Inspect for oil leaks, evidence of overheating, etc. - 13.
+Verify fuel pressure while under full load.
+Record loaded fuel pressure: - 14.
+Turn off electrical loads when testing under load is complete. - 15.
+Set generator MLCB (generator disconnect) to OFF (OPEN).